MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/cloud-deployment-overview.md

 ## Remote Desktop

 ### Microsoft-managed environments

+> [!WARNING]
+> Microsoft will be removing the use of Remote Desktop by customers and partners.
+Each environment will first have administrator access removed, but still allowing non-administrator access to the virtual machines.
+Thereafter all access will be removed.
+For each step of this phased removal, an email notification will be sent to the Notification list setup for each environment.
+All Remote Desktop access will be removed by November 2020.

-Customers are now required to complete additional setup to connect to virtual machines (VMs) through Microsoft Remote Desktop (RDP).
+Customers are required to complete additional setup to connect to virtual machines (VMs) through Microsoft Remote Desktop (RDP).
 This additional setup applies to all Microsoft-managed environments, including Tier 1 through Tier 5 sandboxes and add-ons.
 In order to connect to Tier 1 through Tier 5 sandbox environments, you must explicitly enable access (safe list) from your organization’s IP address space.
 This can be done by a Lifecycle Services (LCS) user who has access to the **Environment** page (**Maintain** > **Enable Access**) where they can enter the IP address space that will be used to connect to the virtual machines through Remote Desktop.
 Access rules are either a single IP address (example: 10.10.10.10) or an IP address range (example: 192.168.1.0/24).
 You may add multiple entries at once as a semi-colon(;) separated list (example: 10.10.10.10;20.20.20.20;192.168.1.0/24).
 These entries are used to configure the Azure Network Security Group that is associated with your environment’s virtual network.
 For more information,  see [Filter network traffic with network security groups](/azure/virtual-network/virtual-networks-nsg).

 > [!IMPORTANT]
 > Customers need to ensure that RDP endpoints are secured through explicit IP safe list rules as mentioned above.
 The IP safe list rules must adhere to the following conditions.